degreepath/auditor/tests/snapshots/2018-19/major/classics.md

 For this major, you must complete “Language”, “Classics”, and “Ancient History”.

 ## Language
-Given the subset of courses from your transcript, limited to only courses taken with the “classics_latin” `attributes` attribute, as “Latin Courses”:
+Given the subset of courses from your transcript, limited to only courses taken with the “classics_latin” attribute, as “Latin Courses”:

 | “Latin Courses” |
 | --------------- |
 | (todo: list matching courses here) |

-Given the subset of courses from your transcript, limited to only courses taken with the “classics_greek” `attributes` attribute, as “Greek Courses”:
+Given the subset of courses from your transcript, limited to only courses taken with the “classics_greek” attribute, as “Greek Courses”:

 | “Greek Courses” |
 | --------------- |